Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 Time series forecasting leverages historical observations to predict future events.
-As illustrated in Figure~\ref{fig:time-series}(a), there are two types of distribution shifts within time series forecasting.
-One is the sample-level temporal distribution shift~\shortcite{RevIN,LiuWWL22} of non-stationary time series where the data distribution of time series samples changes over time.
-The other one is the domain-level distribution shifts that occur between source and target time series domains~\shortcite{DAF}.
-To address the first type of distribution shifts, AdaRNN~\shortcite{AdaRNN} characterizes the distribution information by splitting the training sequences into diverse periods with the largest distribution gap, and then dynamically reduces the distribution discrepancy across these identified periods.
-RevIN~\shortcite{RevIN} is a symmetrical normalization-and-denormalization method using instance normalization~\shortcite{ulyanov2016instance}.
+As illustrated in Fig.~\ref{fig:time-series}(a), there are two types of distribution shifts within time series forecasting.
+One is the sample-level temporal distribution shift~\cite{RevIN,LiuWWL22} of non-stationary time series where the data distribution of time series samples changes over time.
+The other one is the domain-level distribution shifts that occur between source and target time series domains~\cite{DAF}.
+To address the first type of distribution shifts, AdaRNN~\cite{AdaRNN} characterizes the distribution information by splitting the training sequences into diverse periods with the largest distribution gap, and then dynamically reduces the distribution discrepancy across these identified periods.
+RevIN~\cite{RevIN} is a symmetrical normalization-and-denormalization method using instance normalization~\cite{ulyanov2016instance}.
 It first normalizes the input sequences to mitigate distribution shifts among input sequences and then denormalizes the model outputs to restore the statistical information of input sequences.
-Follow-up approaches such as SAN~\shortcite{SAN} and Dish-TS~\shortcite{Dish-TS} build upon RevIN to further address temporal distribution shifts between input and horizon sequences by adaptively learning normalization coefficients for fine-grained temporal slices.
-Additionally, SFA~\shortcite{SFA} incorporates test-time adaptation before forecasting to handle temporal distribution shifts.
-More recently, based on Koopman theory~\shortcite{koopman1931hamiltonian,brunton2022modern}, KNF~\shortcite{KNF} and Koopa~\shortcite{Koopa} exploit linear Koopman operators to model the nonlinear dynamics of time series data on the measurement function space.
+Follow-up approaches such as SAN~\cite{SAN} and Dish-TS~\cite{Dish-TS} build upon RevIN to further address temporal distribution shifts between input and horizon sequences by adaptively learning normalization coefficients for fine-grained temporal slices.
+More recently, based on Koopman theory~\cite{koopman1931hamiltonian,brunton2022modern}, KNF~\cite{KNF} and Koopa~\cite{Koopa} exploit linear Koopman operators to model the nonlinear dynamics of time series data on the measurement function space.
 Both methods design a global Koopman operator to learn time-invariant characteristics and a local Koopman operator to capture time-variant dynamics.
-To address the second type of distribution shifts, DAF~\shortcite{DAF} uses attention modules to learn complex temporal patterns within time series data and enforces the time-dependent query-key distribution alignment.
+To address the second type of distribution shifts, DAF~\cite{DAF} uses attention modules to learn complex temporal patterns within time series data and enforces the time-dependent query-key distribution alignment.
 Particularly, the queries and keys of attention modules are assumed to be domain-invariant, while the values capture domain-specific information for learning domain-dependent time series forecasters.